symbolfigures/fields/README.md

 `$ source .venv/bin/activate`
 `$ pip install -r requirements.txt`

-There are three folders that need to be in place for the code to work:
+There are four folders that comprise the pipeline:
 `/data` - Original drawing scans, processed images, and final dataset.
 `/train` - The trained neural network, which is referenced by the image generator.
 `/anim` - Generated images and animations.
+`/color` - Color images.

 ## 1. Create the dataset